-The staff report emphasizes that current RGS policy directs development to existing settlement nodes/existing developed areas.
+The staff report emphasizes that current RGS policy directs the majority of development to existing settlement nodes/existing developed areas.
 This proposal would shift a planned urban development area to an adjacent area, and it does not represent the majority of new development in the district.